GfellerLab/MixMHC2pred/FAQ.md

   context), in the same order as provided in input.
 * *BestAllele* gives the name of the best allele (based on the allele with best predicted score for the given peptide).
-* *%Rank_...* give the predicted score for the best allele and separately for each allele asked.
-The score is given as a percentile rank (i.e., the percent of random peptides that  would have a score higher than the peptide provided in input among peptides of sizes 12-21 amino acids; best score is about 0, worst score is 100).
+* *%Rank_...* give the predicted score for the best allele and for each allele asked.
+The score is given as a percentile rank, best score is about 0, worst score is 100.
+This value corresponds to the percent of random peptides that would have a better score than the peptide provided in input among peptides of sizes 12-21 amino acids.
 * *Core_best* indicates the best predicted core binding sequence for each peptide towards its best allele.
-* *CoreP1_...* give the most likely binding core position for the given peptide towards the allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e. if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).
+* *CoreP1_...* give the most likely binding core position for the given peptide towards the given allele (this tells the position of the first amino acid from the binding core (which has a size of 9 aa in the predictions), starting at a value of 1 (i.e. if binding core corresponds to the 9 first amino acids from the peptide, this *CoreP1 = 1*)).
 * *subSpec_...* tell in which sub-specificity the given peptide